 During its period of service, the unit had lost one of its officers

-and two enlisted men killed in accidents, three enlisted men to disease,
+and two enlisted men killed in accidents.
+Three three enlisted men died

-one enlisted man murdered, and sixteen enlisted men deserted.
+from disease, one enlisted man murdered, and sixteen enlisted men

 This is a view of Norman B. Perry of the 1st United States Volunteer Infantry.